 While we know we can always find the “off” switch it doesn’t happen.
 Every email we open, every ping on our phone, heightens curiosity and the increased release of dopamine in our brain in anticipation of the pleasure of a potential reward motivating us to repeat the activity.

 Being “open all hours” leads to poorer sleep patterns, increased cognitive fatigue, poorer performance and reduced wellbeing.
 Over time this can lead to frustration and resentment, increased emotional lability and an increasing desire for that one “Powerball” moment to allow us to escape.
 No wonder we need that holiday.

-> Family time is getting lost in the ether.
-Busy lives and hectic schedules means spending time together is a rarity even to share a family dinner.
+Family time is getting lost in the ether.
+Busy lives and hectic schedules mean spending time together is a rarity even to share a family dinner.
 What does your family do in the evenings?
 Chances are you or your partner may be catching up on work or emails, studying or even doing some brain training.
-People still watch T.V more as a break away from work orientated activities, but of course we are still tied to a screen.
-Meanwhile the kids are often holed up playing video games, watching Netflix, accessing the Internet for homework or messaging their friends.
+People still watch T.V more as a break away from work orientated activities but of course, we are still tied to a screen.
+Meanwhile, the kids are often holed up playing video games, watching Netflix, accessing the Internet for homework or messaging their friends.

-> Time away from the screen is now a premium.
+Time away from the screen is now a premium.